peterchondro/dehazing-hdr/README.md

 ## Getting Started

-To run this sample, you will need to have the OpenTK library installed.
+To run this repository, you will need to have the OpenTK library installed.
 You can download it from the official OpenTK website: [https://opentk.net/](https://opentk.net/)

 ## Installation